 Mines and UWIEDs are easy to acquire or build and are cheap, ranging from a few tens of dollars to $25,000 for the most advanced, multiple-influence weapons.
 Even then, their low cost belies their potential for harm.
 They can be deployed by submarines, surface warships, small craft, commercial vessels, dhows, fishing vessels, pleasure boats, aircraft and helicopters.
 They are designed for operations from the surf zone (less than 10-foot water depth) to deep water (greater than 200 feet).
 They can range from a few pounds to several tons of high explosive and can have a variety of firing mechanisms: remote control and command; contact; and magnetic, acoustic, seismic, pressure or combinations of some/all such “influence” signatures of ships.
 They can be buoyant and suspended in the water column, close-tethered to the bottom, resting on the bottom or even buried under sediments to confound mine-hunting and –sweeping.
 Some mines are mobile, capable of being launched from submarines thousands of yards from intended minefields, while others have torpedo or rocket-propelled warheads that dramatically expand potential damage zones against submarine and surface targets.
 Limpet mines are designed to be placed directly on targets by combat swimmers or, in the future, unmanned undersea vehicles (UUVs).
 Old mines can be refitted with modern, highly sophisticated components and all mines with counter-countermeasure features to frustrate EOD and sweeping and hunting operations.
 They can be fabricated from fiberglass and plastic, making them extremely difficult to detect, identify and counter...once in the water.
 And they are a broad-spectrum, global threat.
 According to Navy data, more than a quarter million naval mines of all types are in the inventories of more than 50 navies, in addition to U.S. weapons.
 More than 30 countries produce and more than 20 countries export these weapons.
 Even highly sophisticated weapons are available on the “black market,” usually on a cash-and carry basis.
 And, these Navy data do not include UWIEDs, which can be fabricated easily, as the Iraqi “bicycle” floating anti-small boat mine encountered during Operation Desert Shield proved.

+1AC Terrorism advantage (3)

 Terrorism could be used on U.S. waterways with devastating psychological effect – resulting economic and military blowbacks would be disastrous***

 Scott C. Truver, Winter 2008, is Executive Advisor, National Security Programs, at Gryphon Technologies LC, specializing in national and homeland security, and naval and maritime strategies, doctrines, programs and operations, the interagency task force drafting the U.S. President’s National Strategy for Maritime Security, Ph.D. in Marine Policy Studies from Naval Postgraduate School, and the U.S. Merchant Marine Academy, Naval War College Review, Vol. 61 Issue 1, “MINES AND UNDERWATER IEDS IN U.S. PORTS AND WATERWAYS,” p.
 107-8, Ebsco Host